CS-6140-ML/ml-s25-project/README.md

             - Optional, default 5
         - `--variance_threshold`: Threshold for Variance limit used for PCA
             - Optional, default 0.8
-        - `--testing`: Whether to run in testing mode (True/False)
+        - `--testing`: Whether to run in testing mode
-            - Optional, default False
+            - Optional, default to False if the tag is not present

 ## Future Work